christianoestreich/blog/source/_posts/2013-05-09-travis-ci-grails-gvm.markdown

 ## The Hack

 When setting up the script I noticed that it was failing due to a return code of 1.
 I forked and inspected the [GVM][2] code and identified a fix.
 It needed to return a 0 after it does the install.
-Pull request here: [https://github.com/gvmtool/gvm/pull/167]
+I submitted a [pull request][4] with the fix.

 I have submitted a pull request to fix the return issue in the gvm-install.sh script, so in the meantime you will need to keep the bit where it grabs my file and replaces the current one as seen in the script below.